TaitoUnited/taito-cli/docs/manual/03-quick-start.md

     cd my-zone
     ```

-2. Edit the `taito-config.sh` from located in my-zone folder.
+2. Edit the `taito-config.sh` located in my-zone folder.
 Change at least the following settings, if such settings exist in the file:

     - taito_organization
     - taito_organization_abbr